 "'The Confession' is wholly a work of fiction, and not in the least about the author himself.
 It is Gorky's most artistic and most philosophical work.
-In fact, the only work of fiction since Turgenieff's 'Fathers and Sons' that is devoted to the individual's relation to society.
+In fact, the only work of fiction since Turgenieff's 'Fathers and Sons' that in fact, the only work of action since Turgenieff's Pathers and Sons' that is devoted to the individual's relation to society.
 It is for this that the book was found so epoch-making and inspiring.
 The man seeks but does not find, until he comes upon the People, until he understands their Movement and becomes a part of it-then for the first time he is strong and serene and understands why he is alive."